 Considering your other potential expenses, one of them would be that of the proprietary Universal My K-Cup reusable pod, if you are interested in using your own grounds.

-I’m not sure if six months is long enough to shower praises on a new coffee maker, but….objectively, I’m seeing the K-Cafe as a great choice and definitely worthy of your time if you enjoy coffee and gourmet style lattes.
-This machine looks like a home run, I do see the possibility for a few workarounds (and let me know if you see that other color too.)
+I’m not sure if six – eight months is long enough to shower praises on a new coffee maker, but….objectively, I’m seeing the K-Cafe as a great choice and definitely worthy of your time if you enjoy coffee and gourmet style lattes and that is important to you.
+This machine looks like a home run!

 Only nitpick as I see it is maybe be careful with the water tank handle and take your time mastering the use of the frother.
 I do see the possibility for a few workarounds (and a heckuva lot of room for drink experimentation…)